 Offering resources to prevent burnout and strengthen the souls of pastors and other servants of the Lord is a Soul Shepherding specialty.

 Pastor Wesley is wise to be taking a Sabbatical.
 You may need one too.
 Check our “Sabbatical Guide for Pastors.”
+We also offer an online Sabbatical Guide course.
+This program has everything you need to experience rest and renewal on your Sabbatical.

 A retreat can renew your intimacy with Jesus, especially if it’s long enough and you receive guidance in soul care.
 Check out our Soul Shepherding Institute.